learodrigo/notes-app/README.md

 This simple application runs node scripts and writes into `notes.json` notes that can be removed, append, list and read

 ## Commands
+In order to use the app, `npm i` and use the next commands with node

 ### add
 ```javascript
 node app.js add --title="My title" --body="My body"